**Warning: Minor Spoilers**

 Altered Carbon’s–and the book’s of the same name by Richard K. Morgan–main character, Takeshi Kovacs, showed you through the most subtle of gestures how he felt about the wasteful nature of the society he woke up in.
 250 years had passed since Kovacs was killed by his former allies and employers, the Protectorate.
-He woke to a world that he had fought to prevent from happening back when he betrayed the Protectorate to join the Envoys, an organized rebellion led by the charismatic, Quellcrist Falconer.
+He found himself in a world he had fought to prevent back when he betrayed the Protectorate to join the Envoys, an organized rebellion led by the charismatic, Quellcrist Falconer.
 So, naturally, when Tak was stuck in a random person’s body to solve a Meth’s (the wealthiest citizens) murder… Let’s just say he wasn’t happy about it.
 He fought to stop people like the Meths from coming into existence, yet there he was working for one.

 In the same episode, Laurens Bancroft invited Tak to his party in the clouds, where all the Meths made their home.
-Tak was tasked with investigating the various patrons in hopes that the festivities would reveal Laurens’ true killer.
+Tak was tasked with investigating the various patrons in hopes the festivities would reveal Laurens’ true killer.
 Unawares to Tak, his host was waiting until the grand finale to spring a trap upon his investigator, because, a couple nights before the party, Tak slept with his employer’s wife, Miriam.
-Knowing that he had been betrayed, Laurens pushed Tak into the fighting pit and forced him to fight.
+Knowing he had been betrayed, Laurens pushed Tak into the fighting pit and forced him to put his talents as an Envoy to good use.
 Just when Tak thought he had lost, Vernon showed up with the Hello Unicorn backpack and pulled out a weapon, which Kristin Ortega took and shot to stop the madness.